 Disclaimer: Make sure to always read the directions for any products or tools you use while building.
 Always check for square and double-check those measurements too.
 Read the full disclaimer.

-What you’ll need for this DIY Indoor Succulent Garden
+What you’ll need for this Fun Vintage DIY Indoor Fairy Garden Idea

-- 1 tray deep enough for your plants and decorative items, like this white one or try Hobby Lobby
+- 1 tray deep enough for your plants and decorative items, like this galvanized plant tray

 - A vintage truck or this vintage camper bird house would be adorable or maybe a vintage VW Van or old red schoolhouse